mongodb/specifications/source/auth/auth.rst

       auth credentials.

 Version 1.7.1 Changes
-    * Unknown users don't cause ismaster errors.
+    * Unknown users don't cause handshake errors.
 This was changed before server 4.0 GA in SERVER-34421, so the auth spec no longer refers to such a possibility.